 There is an obvious temptation to sell to buyers who will offer the best price.
 That price is determined by the market and the illegal market often offers a higher price.
-Certified buyers must sell only to legal markets so it follows, that to be responsible, certified fisheries should only sell to certified buyers.
-Other mechanisms such as tele-declaration systems are also being used to improve traceability and therefore discourage and also measure the extent of the illegal markets down to the fishery level.
+It is illegal to sell eels for export outside of the EU.
+To aid traceability and increase assurance of a traceable supply chain, it is preferable (but not mandatory) that certified fisheries only sell to certified buyers.
+Other mechanisms such as tele-declaration systems are also being used to improve traceability and therefore discourage and also measure the extent of the illegal markets down to the fishery level